Team spirit. Big energy. One unforgettable summer.

 What happens in a medical emergency?

-If there’s a medical emergency, the Delegation Head acts as your guardian and will contact your parents right away.
-All treatment decisions will be made together.
+If there’s a medical emergency, the Delegation Head acts as guardian for the athletes and contacts parents right away.
+All treatment decisions are made together.

 Can parents attend?